ramnivas/release-notes-exp/FIXES.md

 3. Manual review/edit of notes via GitHub UI
 4. Click "Publish release" → one release with notes and assets

-**For Exograph:** Consider replacing `svenstaro/upload-release-action` with `gh release upload` to avoid creating duplicate releases.
-This eliminates the manual cleanup step while keeping the review capability.
+**For Exograph:** Replace `svenstaro/upload-release-action` with `gh release upload` to eliminate duplicate releases.
+This removes the manual cleanup step currently required while keeping the draft review capability.

 ---